Free & Online Gratuity Calculator UAE 2025 (MOHRE Updated)

 - Payment for unused annual leave.

-- Calculated using your basic salary only.
+- Calculated using your basic pay only.

 3. Overtime